-This comprehensive bundle of lessons, worksheets and lab activities will introduce your students to rocks and minerals, mining, soil horizons and layers, soil texture, and soil composition.
+This comprehensive minerals and soil unit contains rocks and minerals lesson plans focusing on mining as well as soil lesson plans focusing on soil profiles, soil horizons, and soil conservation.
+Lesson plans, PowerPoint presentations, labs, activities, and assessments are all included.
 Human impacts on the environment are interwoven through each lesson to provide students with a good basis for any environmental science or APES course.

 All student pages come in both PRINT and DIGITAL versions for efficient use in class or through distance learning.